nexdrew/ppend/README.md

 `-x, --cut`

 Remove from file names instead of append.
 Mutually exclusive with `-p`.
 If both options are given, `-x` will take precedence.
+Cuts the first occurrence only.

 `-v, --verbose`